adstads1/diabetes-management-app/README.md

 ![](whole_wireframe.PNG)

-Features of the DMMWA include
+Features of the DMMWA include:
 * Signing up or logging in to your unique account
 * Entering your readings, which also records your recent activity and emotion
 * Dynamically displaying your uniqbbue readings